I Tried A 'Body Doubling' App To Help With Focus – It’s Weird But It Works

 ”

-“The body double serves as a physical anchor for the distracted individual who feels more focused by the presence of another person in their space,” writes ADHD specialist Linda Anderson on the website add.org.
+“The body double serves as a physical anchor for the distracted individual who feels more focused by the presence of another person in their space,” writes ADHD specialist Linda Anderson.
 “The distracted person feels responsible for the body double.
 This perception translates as 'I can’t waste this gift of time'.”

 It’s this sense of shared focus that FLOWN’s founder, Alicia Navarro, achieves with her virtual co-working space.
 As the CEO and tech-entrepreneur shared with Refinery29, she hadn’t expected the app to become a lifeline for those with ADHD and struggling with focus-related issues.